About the FIT scheme

 How does the scheme work?

-- Processing applications for large installations.
+- Processing ROO-FIT applications

 - Ensuring suppliers comply with the FIT scheme requirements.